Lemonatix/Lemonatix/README.md

 - Hi, I am Mika, a.k.a. @Lemonatix
-- I’m interested in Physics, Chemistry and of course programming.
+- I’m interested in Physics, Chemistry, Math and of course programming.
-- I’m currently learning Python, Dart and C++ as programming languages and I am currently building my own website with HTML, CSS and JavaScript.
+- I’m currently learning Python and Dart as programming languages and I am currently building my own website with HTML, CSS and JavaScript.
 - I'll be looking forward to expanding my programming knowledge here and learning a lot with some fun projects!

 <!---